Skip to content

 }

 In production environments, for security reasons, we typically do not retain SourceMap files.
-These files allow developers to map minified or compiled code back to the original source code, but if exposed publicly, they may reveal the internal logic of the application, increasing security risks.
+These files allow developers to map compressed or compiled code back to original source code, but if made public, they may expose the internal logic of applications, increasing security risks.

 To safely handle SourceMaps, you can enable the deleteAfterUpload: true option when configuring GuanceSourceMapUploadWebpackPlugin.
-This way, once the SourceMap is uploaded to the server, it will be immediately deleted from the local file system, ensuring that it does not remain in the production environment.
+This way, once the SourceMap is uploaded to the server, it will be immediately deleted from the local file system, ensuring that they do not remain in the production environment.

-If you enable "hidden-source-map", you should also set matchSourcemapsByFilename: true in the GuanceSourceMapUploadWebpackPlugin plugin.
+If "hidden-source-map" is enabled, you should also set matchSourcemapsByFilename: true in the GuanceSourceMapUploadWebpackPlugin plugin.
 This configuration ensures that the plugin can identify and upload the corresponding SourceMap files based on the names of the JavaScript files, even if they are not explicitly referenced in the generated code.

-Through these measures, you can maintain the convenience of debugging your application while effectively protecting the security of your source code.
+Through these measures, you can maintain the convenience of debugging your application while effectively protecting your source code.

 const { GuanceSourceMapUploadWebpackPlugin } = require('@cloudcare/webpack-plugin')